 - Very affordable course

-- This course is explaining everything in detail, from the materials, building plans, design to the making itself and even how to photograph it is included!
+- This course explains everything in detail, from the materials, building plans, and design to the making itself and even how to photograph it is included!

 - You don’t need to leave your house to follow this online crafting course

 - sometimes the translation in English isn’t correct, especially regarding the materials, the rest seems fine. (check out the correct translation for the materials in my tutorial above)